Capstone-Projects-2023-Spring/project-tool-shed/documentation/docs/testing/acceptence-testing.md

     - The entered credentials match an existing user account and the user is redirected to the homepage, which should look different depending on whether a user is loggin or not
     - The user enters credentials that don't match and the user is told to "try again"

-3. Creating a listing
+#### 3. Creating a listing
 - Select "List Tool" on the navigation bar
 - A form should appear
 - The user

-4. Searching for tools
+#### 4. Searching for tools

-5. Rating a tool
+#### 5. Rating a tool

-6. Deleting account
+#### 6. Deleting account
+- On the navigation bar click on account
+- Select "delete account" from the drop down menu
+- Click on "delete" button

+    Expected Result:
+    - User is redirected to home page and is logged out
+    - user is unable to login to account with their credentials

-7. Editing username/password
+#### 7. Editing username or password
+- On the navigation bar click on account
+- Select "edit account" from the drop down menu
+- Click on "edit" next to username or password
+- Enter new username or password
+- Click on submit

+    Expected Result:
+    - User is redirected to account page
+    - The next time user logins the new username and/or new password logs the user into their account